northswiss/styleguide/state_components.md

 export default TripsState
 ```

-In the same way we could have exposed a `onCreateTrip` method etc.
+In the same way we could have exposed an `onCreateTrip` method etc.